- Parent Center

 At the earliest level the students are taught such mathematical concepts as counting by whole numbers and using the operations of addition, subtraction, multiplication, and division.The program balances computational skills, conceptual understanding, and problem solving.
 The students are led to develop a firm foundation on which future math skills can be built.
 The middle grades build upon prior knowledge in order to attain higher levels of mathematical thinking.
 There is a increased emphasis on word problems and critical thinking.
 Manipultatives, calculators and computers are used to enhance learning.
-By seventh grade pre-algebra is taught and by eighth grade, algebra 1.
 The basic mainstream curriculum is covered and enhanced by an after school enrichment program for interested students.

 Reading and Integrated Language Arts

 The language arts program enables the students to grow in the areas of reading, writing, speaking and listening across the curriculum.
 The initial emphasis on phonics and whole language expands to include vocabulary, grammar, spelling, handwriting, and an understanding of the writing process.
 The curriculum provides a multi-dimensional approach to achieving the goal of developing competent independent readers, who possess an appreciation of varied genres of literature.
 The use of quality children’s literature and creative writing assignments further enhances the program.
 Communication skills are strengthened as the students have many opportunities for oral presentations.
 Cross-curricular activities are provided to further develop a broad range of thinking processes, as well as to spark creativity.

 The services of a reading specialist are available as needed.

 Students are encouraged to learn and explore the world around them.
 Scientific concepts are taught through observation, experience, and hands-on activities.
 In the upper grades the students explore the scientific process through the use of a fully equipped science laboratory.Students in grades 5 and 6 produce and present annual science projects.